cjkunselman18/Class-Assignment-in-Ambiguous-Microstructures/README.md

 This repository complements the paper "Semi-supervised Learning Approaches to Class Assignment in Ambiguous Microstructures" by providing an example of the workflow on a small sample (10%) of the dataset.
-There are two options for you to explore this workflow:

-1) Use the provided Jupyter Notebook and run the code cell-by-cell, or
-2) Follow this guide to run each script in order.

 To run the all of the python code, you will need the following packages: scikit-image,